zimula/Data-Security/README.md

         ***Requires knowing the cipher number/shift.

 2. Vigenère Cipher: Takes Caesar a step further by using a different number value for each letter based on a keyword.
+    2.1.
+Can be solve using the following formula:

         i.
 Encryption:
         C_i = (P_i + K_i) % 26
         - P_i: Position of the plaintext letter in the alphabet (A=0, B=1, ..., Z=25)
         - K_i: Position of the key letter in the alphabet (A=0, B=1, ..., Z=25)
         - C_i: Position of the ciphertext letter in the alphabet (A=0, B=1, ..., Z=25)

         ii.
 Decryption:
         P_i = (C_i - K_i + 26) % 26
         - Adding 26 ensures the result is non-negative

         iii.
 Each letter of the plaintext is encrypted using a different Caesar cipher based on the               corresponding letter of the key.

         iv.
 Example:
        - Plaintext: TOOL (positions: 19, 14, 14, 11)
        - Key: DEAD (repeated to match plaintext length: DEAD, positions: 3, 4, 0, 3)
        - Encryption: